 - Be a centre where services are supplied by people who understand their challenges and are sympathetic to them

-The prevalence of mental health problems in the homeless is significantly high (86%), 45% report having suicidal thoughts and they die prematurely by 30 years.
-Substance abuse too is significantly high in this population (smoking 77%, drugs 39% and alcohol 27%).
+85% of the homeless will experience mental health problems and 45% report having suicidal thoughts.
+Life expectancy can be reduced by up to 30 years and substance abuse is significantly high in this population (smoking 77%, drugs 39% and alcohol 27%).